CDC: New listeria outbreak tied to 23 illnesses, 1 death

 Listeria symptoms usually start one to four weeks after eating contaminated food, but can start as soon as the same day.

-The first cases occurred in January of this year, but have continued through this month, when two of the people got sick, CDC officials said.
+The first cases occurred in January of this year, but have continued through June, when two of the people got sick, CDC officials said.

 The Associated Press Health & Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.